 These female colonists, perhaps 20 in all, were virtually the only captives taken by the Powhatans in the uprising.
 Few details of their ordeal have survived, and information about their lives is almost nonexistent.
 In fact, we may never know if they shared the fascinating, if often horrifying, adventures of more well-known Indian captives in American history.
 It is certain, however, that these women witnessed the violent deaths of neighbors and loved ones before being abducted; that they lived with their enemies while the English ruthlessly attacked Indian villages in retaliation; and that they received no heroes’ welcome upon their return to the colony.

-The Richard Bennett above is not our Richard.
-Thomas Bennett is ours and he is the father of our Richard Bennett (not listed) who is the son of Alice and Thomas and half-brother to Elizabeth.
+The Richard Bennett above is not my Richard.
+Thomas Bennett is mine and the father of my Richard Bennett (not listed), the son of Alice and Thomas and half-brother to Elizabeth.

-Records were destroyed in the Civil War so nothing more is known about Thomas except what was found in the will of Anthony Barham, who was one of Elizabeth’s husbands.
+Records were destroyed in the Civil War, so nothing more is known about Thomas except what was found in the will of Anthony Barham, who was one of Elizabeth’s husbands.
 Because of this will, we can trace his descendants.
-Anthony Barham's Will

 Richard Bennett, Jr., my 9th great-grandfather, was born June 1, 1644, in Isle of Wight, Virginia.
 He married Ann, last name unknown, and they had five children.
 Again, you can read about all five in the above link.

-Richard Jr.’s daughter, Ann Bennett, married John Coffer circa 1699, my 8th great grandparents.
-You can continue this line by reading my previous blog post, The Cofer/Copher Families- Part 2.
+Richard Jr.’s daughter, Ann Bennett, married John Cofer circa 1699, my 8th great-grandparent.
+You can continue this line by reading my previous blog post, The Cofer Legacy: A Journey Through Generations.

 Inside the fort at Jamestown, in the cellar seen just below the back wall of a stone foundation, archaeologists found a pendant that dates to the Virginia colony’s earliest years.
 A seventeenth-century church tower and the 1907 tercentenary obelisk are also seen. ~website at history.org